2gathr/aObject/README.md

 ```node
 AObject.compareKeys(mixed expectedObject, object object);
 ```
-'Compares all keys of `object` with the keys of `expectedObject` recursively.
+Compares all keys of `object` with the keys of `expectedObject` recursively.
 If the keys of both objects match exactly `true` will be returned, otherwise `false`.

 #### Arguments
 - mixed `expectedObject` - The object for comparison.
-It can be an array as well, where only the keys are given, if `èxpectedObject` is an array, the comparison isn't recursive.
+It can be an array as well, where only the keys are given, if `expectedObject` is an array, the comparison isn't recursive.
 - object `object` - The object to be compared with `expectedObject`.
 - bool `strict` - Wether all keys of `object` have to exist in `expectedObject` as well or not.
 Default: false